 Simon: Yeah.
 It’s a great way to spend 16 days of a summer.

 Harry: Awesome, awesome.
 So the real question is would you do it again?

 Simon: I definitely would actually.
 Actually, I have been thinking about doing it again, but like on a much, you know, on a slightly slower timetable.
 So I could actually go and see some parts of the country, and like take a little side trips to see, you know, like the biggest, you know, a head of corn or something like that.
 I definitely passed some of those tourist shops, but you know, I couldn’t…yeah, I didn’t really have a lot of time to stop.
 But yeah, I would definitely look forward to do it again.
-Not really in the winter because, you know, all the roads in the mountains need like snow chains and all that kind of stuff.
+Not really in the winter because, you know, all the roads in the blue mountains need like snow chains and all that kind of stuff.
 But, you know, definitely in like the summer months, you know, anywhere between like May, or maybe like early fall like in September would be a great time.